john-daciuk/portfolio/index.md

 Spearheaded a team of three to write a technical paper threading together recent works devoted to MPC algorithms for graph and DP problems.
 <a href="Advanced_Algorithms_Project.pdf" target="_blank" >  Read the paper here </a>

+## Kaggle Covid-19 Competition
+Cleaned and augmented data; trained a CNN to diagnose based on patients’ chest x-rays; achieved over 80% weighted accuracy with fewer than 1200 training samples.
+See the <a href="https://john-daciuk.github.io/pente/" target="_blank"> paper </a> and the <a href="https://john-daciuk.github.io/pente/" target="_blank"> Jupyter Notebook </a>

 ## Connect 4 (2020)
 A variation on Connect 4 I built to learn about HTML5 Canvas.